qubyte/rubidium/README.md

 ## Example

-If you want to build a daemon like service, you can provide routes for adding jobs, and a callback URL to send jobs to when they are emitted.
+If you want to build a daemon like service, you can provide a route for adding jobs, and a callback URL to send jobs to when they are emitted.
 For example:

 ```javascript
 var express = require('express');